 Valmet also report to several third-party sustainability ratings to help its stakeholders assess our sustainability performance.

-In 2019, Valmet was included in the Dow Jones Sustainability Index (DJSI) for the sixth consecutive year.
+In 2020, Valmet was included in the Dow Jones Sustainability Index (DJSI) for the seventh consecutive year.
 The DJSI is a sustainability index family which includes the global sustainability leaders across industries.
 Valmet was listed both in the Dow Jones Sustainability World and Europe indices.

-Valmet also reports to CDP Climate index and achieved A rating in CDP's climate program in 2020.
+Valmet also reports to CDP Climate index and achieved A- rating in CDP's climate program in 2020.
 Valmet has also been included in the 2020 CDP Supplier Engagement Leaderboard with A rating.

 Valmet has been selected as a constituent of the Ethibel Sustainability Index (ESI) Excellence Europe since 2017.
 The index contains 200 of the European stock listed companies that display the best performance in terms of corporate social responsibility (CSR).